Playfinity/playfinity-starter-ios/README.md

 ## Nice to know

 The sample app is equipped with a "test" developer- and app-identifier.
-So you can download, create and run your app on your devices.
+So you can download from this repository, modify and run your app on any of your devices.

-If you change the bundle identifier, you must register at Playfinity, since the "test" identifiers is bound to the bundle identifier shipped in this sample app.
+If you change the bundle identifier, you must register at Playfinity, since the "test" values for app and dev belongs to the bundle identifier shipped in this sample app.

 ### Register if you deploy to AppStore